 - Obtained reversal in the Ninth Circuit Court of Appeals of a trial court's refusal to send a contract dispute to arbitration.
-WTO successfully resolved the case on behalf of the client, a telecommunications company, after the Ninth Circuit ruling.
+WTO successfully resolved the case for a telecommunications company client after the Ninth Circuit ruling.

-- Successfully defended long distance reseller contract disputes on behalf of a major telecommunications company in cases litigated in courts around the country and before the American Arbitration Association.
+- Successfully defended long distance reseller contract disputes for a major telecommunications company in cases litigated in courts around the country and before the American Arbitration Association.

-- Obtained a favorable jury trial result on behalf of a manufacturer in a commercial dispute with a dealer alleging significant lost profits.
+- Obtained a favorable jury trial result for a manufacturer in a commercial dispute with a dealer alleging significant lost profits.

 - Obtained a favorable settlement for a mining equipment manufacturer whose expensive equipment was severely damaged by a commercial lessee.